arturo-j-martinez-ii/tlens/README.md

 _*In Progress*_

-A Computer connected Wi-Fi with a Keyboard and Mouse to install the Ubuntu OS
+A Computer connected Wi-Fi to install the Ubuntu OS

-Another Keyboard and Mouse to use the Raspberry Pi 5 [wired/wireless,  can be the same ones you used with your computer]
+A Keyboard and Mouse to use the Raspberry Pi 5 [wired/wireless, can be the same ones you used with your computer]

 A monitor [the Raspberry Pi will not display to your laptop, can be same you used with your computer]: